 The Water Departments' proportionate shares are based on the proportionate amount of water system utility customers and usage for each of the municipalities.
-The proportionate shares allocation changed as of and for the year ended June 30, 2016 resulting in the proportionate shares allocation adjustment.
-There is an offsetting adjustment in the financial statements of the Town of Colorado City, Arizona.
-See further details in the Water Departments' financial statements for the year ended June 30, 2016.
+The proportionate shares allocation did not change as of and for the year ended June 30, 2017 resulting in no proportionate shares allocation adjustment.
+There is an offsetting adjustment in the financial statements of the Town of Colorado City, Arizona, when applicable.
+See further details in the Water Departments' financial statements for the year ended June 30, 2017.